gitMenv/UEcastoc/README.md

 Each value is 8 bytes, and if the import name is "None", the value is `0xFFFFFFFFFFFFFFFF`, or -1.
 Not sure what to do with this, but the number of entries correspond to the number of import objects in the ucas file viewer.

+In Helios' tool, the Import Objects correspond to the Linked Classes.

 ### Export Objects
 The next area of the file, are Export Objects.
 These are stored in a specific file structure, shown below.